scala/scala3/docs/_docs/internals/specialized-traits.md

 The boilerplate could be generated automatically by an optimization phase in the compiler.
 Essentially when compiling methods that take parameters whose type is a class that's annotated with `specializedBy`, we can do the path splitting automatically in an optimization step.
 The optimization would first analyze the body of the method to decide which path splitting strategy to use.

-I believe the three steps I have outlined could overcome most of the performance penalties imposed by existing unspecialized class hierarchies like collections, making their performance comparable to languages that use global monomorphization.
+I believe the three tweaks I have outlined could overcome most of the performance penalties imposed by existing unspecialized class hierarchies like collections, making their performance comparable to languages that use global monomorphization.

 ## Going Further: Hand-written Specializations